IQ-blue/IQ-Blue/README.md

 ### About

-IQ-Blue is a Business Intelligence & Risk Management consulting enterprise,
+IQ-Blue is a Business Intelligence & Risk Management consulting enterprise.

-who will guide you through the process of capacitating your business in establishing an intelligence capacity

-by laying a firm foundation on which your business will grow into a multidimensional organization capable of dealing with threats of the present & future.
+We will guide you through the process of capacitating your business in establishing an intelligence capacity by laying a firm foundation on which your business will grow into a multidimensional organization capable of dealing with threats of the present & future.

 <!--
 **IQ-blue/IQ-Blue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.